ubdussamad/DAS-utils/Pair_Radio_TX_to_RX.md

 # Pairing your model with the receiver

 ## Turning on the pairing mode in the receiver
 You'll need to pair the model to the receiver.
-The receiver draws power from the motor ESC, so make sure it's plugged in and the battery is plugged in.
+The receiver draws power from the navio, so make sure the pi is powered.

 >[!CAUTION]